tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/020_hello_world/022_dev-runner_ the_local_development-environment/README.md

 ### Prepare your custom actors

-If you have any custom wasm [actors](../.../../z_glossary/actor.md) needed to be loaded, please place them in the directory `local`.
-In our sample-actor case, you can find the file located at `/tearust/sample-actor/target/wasm32-unknown-unknown/release/sample_actor.wasm`, please cp this file to the `local/b-node` folder as the dev-runner will load all wasm actors inside the `local` folder.
-If the sample_actor.wasm file doesn't exist, you might've forgotten to build it.
+If you have any custom wasm [actors](../.../../z_glossary/actor.md) that need to be loaded, you should place them in the directory `local`.
+In our sample-actor case, you can find the file located at `/tearust/sample-actor/target/wasm32-unknown-unknown/release/sample_actor.wasm`.
+Please cp this file to the `local/b-node` folder as the dev-runner will load all wasm actors inside the `local` folder.
+If the **sample_actor.wasm** file doesn't exist, you might've forgotten to build it.
 Run `./build.sh` to build it first.
-The build.sh should copy the wasm file to the `local/b-node` at the last step.
+The **build.sh** should copy the wasm file to the `local/b-node` in the last step.

 ### Start the docker container servers